DOING BUSINESS IN LAOS IN 2020

 - Its takes at least four months to register a company in Laos and open its local corporate bank account, due to bureaucratic procedures and the need to obtain multiple approval from various Government agencies, which will vary according to the specific of the planned business;

-- Foreigners forming a company in Laos are required to inject a capital of at least US$125,000.
+- The minimum share capital for a company registered in Laos is US$1.
+However, foreigners forming a company in Laos are required, depending on the nature of the investment, to inject a capital of at least US$125,000.
 This capital must be paid-up before company incorporation;

 - Some industries are furthermore either closed to foreign investors or subject to important restrictions.
 They notably include fishery, construction and hotel and restauration industries.
 The detailed list of closed and restricted sectors can be found in the Investment Guide to Laos by UNCTAD-ICC (appendix 1);